-- 1 Insert the CD you want to copy into your DVD/CD-RW drive. - 2 If a dialog box opens, click Take no action.
+- 1 Insert the CD you want to copy into your recordable CD drive. - 2 If a dialog box opens, click Take no action.

-3 If a CD Drive dialog box opens, click Create a CD using Roxio Easy CD Creator, then click OK.
-The Select a Project window opens.
+- 3 If a CD Drive dialog box opens, click Create a CD using Roxio Easy CD Creator, then click OK.
+The Select a Project window opens. - OR -